aklump/cloudy-tools/documentation/source/configuration.md

 ### Non-Scalars Keys

-In a more complex configuration like the following, you might want to get the array keys, in this case all the "operations"; do so with `get_config_keys`.
+In a more complex configuration like the following, you might want to get the array keys, in this case all the "operations"; do so with `get_config`.
 Our example will echo a string like this: `declare -a config_keys=("_default" "help" "new")`

     operations:
       _default: help